Amanda Walker

-Amanda Galafres Patterson Walker (born 29 November 1935) is an English film and television actress.
+Amanda Galafres Patterson Walker (born 29 November 1935) is a British film and television actress.

 Career

 Amanda Walker trained at the Central School of Speech and Drama in London.
 She is notable for roles in 28 Weeks Later, Heat and Dust, A Room with a View, Pollyanna and Churchill and the Generals.

-Overall, Amanda Walker has appeared in over 100 film and television productions since 1959 and is still active as an actress as of 2018.
+Overall, Amanda Walker has appeared in over 100 film and television productions since 1959 and is still active as an actress as of 2024.
 In 1990, she appeared in the Agatha Christie's Poirot episode "The Cornish Mystery", an adaptation of Agatha Christie's short story of the same name.

+In May 2024, Walker appeared as an elderly Ruby Sunday (companion to the Doctor) in the Doctor Who episode "73 Yards".

 Personal life

 Amanda Walker is the daughter of Madeleine Christie.
 She is married to fellow actor Patrick Godfrey since 1960, they have two children.
 Their daughter Kate Godfrey is Head of Voice for the Royal Shakespeare Company.